tanzquotient/website/docs/dev/setup.md

 maybe reinstall if already installed without libjpeg-dev

 	pip install -I pillow

-Setup is made along this instructions: [nginx, supervisor, gunicorn](http://michal.karzynski.pl/blog/2013/06/09/django-nginx-gunicorn-virtualenv-supervisor/)
-(Note that we use MySQL instead of Postgres)

 ### virtualenv

 From within `webapps/tq_website` as user `django` run